 How Common Are Car Accidents in Clearwater?

-The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reported 15, 532 motor vehicle accidents in Pinellas County during 2022.
-9,132 people were injured and more than 100 were killed in 2022 car accidents in our county alone.
-That actually represents a slight decrease from 2021.
+The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reported 14,816 motor vehicle accidents in Pinellas County during 2023.
+Overall, there were 9,189 injuries and 110 fatalities in 2023 car accidents in our county alone.
+That actually represents a slight decrease from 2022.

-By way of comparison, FLHSMV reported 15,532 total accidents and 120 fatal crashes for 2022.
+By way of comparison, FLHSMV reported 15,683 total accidents and 123 fatalities for 2022.
 These statistics only account for crashes that took place in Pinellas County.

 It’s likely that hundreds more motorists were hurt in car crashes in the surrounding communities and across Central Florida.